Learn the basics about interior designing from Gurukul Institution

-We often see impressive images of interior spaces on net but we don’t know what actually makes the space attractive.
+We often see impressive images of interior spaces on the net but we don’t know what actually makes the space attractive.
 Want to know the secret?

-There are certain tricks which designers use to come up with brilliant graphics, spaces, and designs every single time.
+There are certain tricks that designers use to come up with brilliant graphics, spaces, and designs every single time.
 These are the thumbnails that each designer uses and should thoroughly know about them.
 Let us also go through them once.

 It refers to the ordered distribution of elements of equal visual weight for achieving visual equilibrium.
 Balance can only be achieved when the visual weight of the elements are evenly distributed along a central axis.